stefjnl/AIChat/SAINTY_CONFIGURATION_DOCUMENTATION.md

 ## Security Considerations

-1. **API Key Management:** Store OpenAI API keys in secure locations (Azure Key Vault, environment variables, or secret management systems).
+1. **API Key Management:**
+   - **Never** store API keys in appsettings.json files
+   - **Always** use user secrets for development
+   - **Always** use secure secret management for production
+   - Rotate API keys regularly and monitor usage

+2. **User Secrets Best Practices:**
+   - User secrets are stored in your user profile directory, not in source control
+   - They're automatically loaded in development environment
+   - They're not available in production (use appropriate secret management)
+   - Never commit secrets.json files to version control

-2. **Audit Logging:** Be cautious with `LogFullContent: true` as it may expose sensitive user data in logs.
+3. **Audit Logging:** Be cautious with `LogFullContent: true` as it may expose sensitive user data in logs.

-3. **Threshold Tuning:** Regularly review and adjust thresholds based on your specific use case and compliance requirements.
+4. **Threshold Tuning:** Regularly review and adjust thresholds based on your specific use case and compliance requirements.

-4. **Circuit Breaker:** Monitor circuit breaker events to identify service health issues.
+5. **Circuit Breaker:** Monitor circuit breaker events to identify service health issues.

-5. **Performance:** Consider the impact of safety evaluations on response times, especially with streaming enabled.
+6. **Performance:** Consider the impact of safety evaluations on response times, especially with streaming enabled.

 ## Configuration Examples